nickreich/cda/pages/project.md

 For this independent data analysis portion of the project, the two major paths that you can take are

 1. to fit a specialized model to the data (i.e. not just a GLM with main effect covariates) and interpret the output from the methods that you have used.
 Examples here could include regression trees, a multiple imputation analysis, or a more complex Bayesian analysis than what we have covered in class.
-2. to create a simulation study that answers a particular question about your dataset.
-For example, you could compare the performance of two different methods in analyzing a particular dataset or discuss the performance of a particular diagnostic method for a particular method (i.e. what kind of residuals do we use for mixed models?).
+2. to create a simulation study that answers a particular question about your dataset or about appropriate methods for your dataset.
+For example, you could compare the performance of two different methods in analyzing a particular dataset or discuss the performance of a particular diagnostic method for a particular method (i.e. what kind of residuals should we use for mixed models?).

 The data analysis write-up will contain a section for each group member's analysis and a conclusion that summarizes the results.